Contao3-Ninja/botdetection/UPGRADE.md

 # BotDetection API changes

 ## Version 3.x to 4.0.0

 ### ModuleBotDetection class

-The follow methods are deprecated and will be removed in a future version
+The follows methods are deprecated and will be removed in a future version:

 * **BD_CheckBotAllTests**
   * Use the `ModuleBotDetection` method `checkBotAllTests`